Skip to content

 How Fast Do Lice Actually Crawl?

-• In water: Lice can survive submersion for several hours by closing their breathing holes, but they cannot swim to a new host
+• In water: Lice can survive submersion for hours by closing their breathing holes, but they cannot swim to a new host

-• Off the head: The CDC reports that lice die within 24 to 48 hours without a blood meal from a human scalp
+• Off the head: The CDC reports that lice typically die within 24 to 48 hours without a blood meal from a human scalp

 How Do Lice Actually Spread Between People?